paouela-rapai/automated-image-resizer/README.md

 # Automated Image Resizer

 Image Resizer is a command-line tool for resizing images in bulk within a specified directory.
-It uses the Python Imaging Library (PIL) to resize the images and allows for concurrent processing using `concurrent.futures`.
-It also includes error handling and logging to a file.
+It uses the Python Imaging Library (PIL) to resize the images and allows for concurrent processing to increase performance.
 ## Setup

 1. Create a virtual environment